Edenside Barn - Cumbria's flood resilience demonstration project

 Edenside Barn is a private dwelling/barn conversion, located on idyllic farmland close to the banks of the river Eden, in the picturesque Eden Valley, Cumbria.
 The River Eden flows through the Eden District of Cumbria, on its way to the Solway Firth.

 Mary Dhonau and Adler and Allen, in conjunction with Aquobex, were project managers in this resilience showcase project.
-Aquobex Flood Management Solutions were appointed as consultants on the flood resilient design and inclusion of products within their range.
+Aquobex Flood Management Solutions were appointed as consultants on the flood resilient design and to advise on the inclusion of their products in the design.
 Following successful collaboration with Mary Dhonau on flood resilience projects and Aquobex, Delta Membrane Systems Limited were asked to design a robust, resilient and recoverable solution incorporating their products on this project.

 Prior to application at Edenside Barn, Delta’s water-based Epoxy was tested at Aquobex’s testing facilities.
 Aquobex operates a premier test facility dedicated to PAS1188-1 and FM2510 (testing of flood protection products).
 It is equipped to produce the necessary conditions for static water testing, current testing and with wave-makers suitable to deliver the JONSWAP wave formations specified in the standard.
 Aquobex’s testing facilities are utilised by BSI and the BRE for flood product testing.